cyborgway-org/awesome-transhumanism/LIST.md

 - [Longevity Zero to One](https://www.longevitycourse.org) - A free 18-hour crash course to transition your career into longevity.
 Organized by Cat (VitaDAO) and Mark (LBF).

+- [Longaevus](https://longaevus.tech) - Is a UK-based biotech company dedicated to advancing technologies that promote longer, healthier lives.
+Operating as the catalyst for innovation, we serve as the parent company, encompassing all projects in a venture creation model.
+This approach empowers us to accelerate the development of pioneering longevity solutions.

 ### DeSci

 - [DeSci Foundation](https://descifoundation.org) - The DeSci Foundation is a tax-exempt non-profit foundation.
 The purpose of the foundation is to advance high-quality scientific research and science.
 The Foundation can give scholarships and awards to researchers and scientists to support its purpose.
 We are working together with our banking partner to enable financial donations to high-quality science by bridging web3 and traditional institutions.